 There is always the option to wait in the standby line for any of these attractions.
 In addition, the virtual queue will also be offered for some attractions.
 If you are visiting during school holidays, you may find that it’s worth skipping the long lines and purchasing the Genie+ for the number of days you are visiting.

-Special Events and Shows
+Special Events and Shows to See at Disneyland

 Disneyland does offer some special events and shows, so you’ll want to check the schedule before planning your three-day itinerary.
 For instance, in September and October, they offer the Oogie Boogie Bash, a separately ticketed event held in the evenings.
 The park holding the special event will typically close earlier on those days, so it’s important to know.